Use Full-Body Workouts to Build Muscle Mass

-But the only real reason for this is that these are what all the top bodybuilders are using.
-However what works for top bodybuilders may not work for the rest of us.
+But the only real reason for this is that this is what all the top bodybuilders do.
+However, what works for top bodybuilders may not work for the rest of us.
 This is because competitive bodybuilders take a lot of steroids to enhance their muscle growth.
 They also have really great genetics.
-And on top of this they are very near their limits in terms of how much muscle they can put on.
-Because of this they need a very large amount of volume and intensity in order to stimulate further growth.
+And on top of this, they are very near their limits in terms of how much muscle they can put on.
+So they need a very large amount of volume and intensity in order to stimulate further growth.
 And the only way they can achieve this is to use body part splits.

-How To Structure A Full Body Workout Routine
+How to Structure a Full-Body Workout Routine

 - Your workouts should not be too long.
 A big mistake many people make is doing too many exercises.
 You can work your whole body very well with just three or four exercises.
 And six is the most you should do.
 Doing more than this will only make it more difficult for you to recover, and this will limit your gains.

-A Full Body Workout Routine For Rapid Muscle Growth
+A Full-Body Workout Routine for Rapid Muscle Growth

 Parallel Bar Dips

-An example of a three day full body workout program might look like this...
+An example of a three-day full body workout program might look like this:

 Incline Bench Press